Running Cadence: Research & Metronomes

 Once comfortable with the new cadence, you can then increase your cadence incrementally further until you’re no longer overstriding.
 The research cited above from Heiderscheit et al. has now given us the research to back up what we have been saying, in as much as that 180spm is an ok figure to work towards… but more importantly just increase your cadence 5-10% for a given speed.
 We know that any slight increase will be beneficial due to the reduction in overstriding!

 There are two easy methods for measuring your cadence.
 Firstly using a Garmin FootPod or similar, secondly physically counting footfalls over a given time.
 I usually suggest counting one leg for 30 seconds and multiplying by 4.

 One great way to train your body to increase your cadence is to practice running using a small digital metronome, set to a specific rhythm (desired cadence).
 Try for short bursts initially to match your running stride frequency to the beeping without speeding up your running pace.
 Initially this will feel strange, even a little forced, but you will get used to the increased rhythm.

-The goal shouldn’t just be to continue to increase your cadence rate, but more so to elevate it to a comfortable but more active rate (for a desired pace), then use a metronome to work on sustaining this rate of cadence across the duration of your long runs (or other sessions) as you fatigue.
-The tendency will be for cadence to drop as you fatigue.
+The goal shouldn’t just be to continue to increase your cadence rate, but more so to elevate it to a comfortable but more active rate (for a desired pace).
+You can then use a metronome to work on sustaining this rate of cadence as you fatigue.
+The tendency will be for cadence to naturally drop as you fatigue.

 Unnaturally forcing an uncomfortably high cadence too soon can result in it’s own technique issues.
 This is the main reason for suggesting that you don’t jump straight to 180spm, rather you increase by 5%, then 5% again once comfortable… and so on…!